-By timothy from Slashdot's it's-only-tax-money department
+By Soulskill from Slashdot's ground-not-soft-enough department

 .Read Replies (0)

 By Roblimo from Slashdot's robot-drones-want-you-to-take-them-to-your-leader-(beep) department

 .
 He makes his living designing 'custom Linux software solutions for technology start-ups in Atlanta and the San Francisco Bay area.'
 He also works on Embedded Linux for autonomous drones

 .
 Here's a link to slides from a talk he gave on exactly that topic: Flying Penguins - Embedded Linux Applications for autonomous UAVs

 , and that's far from all he has to say about making Linux-controlled drones.
 However, for some reason Timothy and Clay didn't talk about using drones for target practice.

 Perhaps they can discuss that another time.NOTE: We urge you to read the transcript of this interview even if you prefer watching videos; it contains material we left out of the video due to sound problems.Read Replies (0)